bobharley/facebook-md/README.md

 ### Installation
 Drag the ```prod``` folder to chrome://extensions

-### Issues
+### Note
-Needs to be updated everytime facebook updates their ui.
+Might need to update everytime facebook updates their ui.